isabella232/experience-manager-guides-learn.en/help/tutorials/oxygen-connector/use-aem-connector.md

     1. Open the oxygenAuthor19.1.vmoptions file in a text editor.

-        **Note:**
+        >[!NOTE]
+        >

-        The file's version number might differ based on the version number of the application installed on your system.
+        >The file's version number might differ based on the version number of the application installed on your system.

     1. Append the following line in the file: